alexanderholyk/toxic_comment_moderation/README.md

 - Containerize your application components (e.g., one container for the FastAPI backend, one for the frontend).

+With the created dockerfiles and makefile, you can simply call:

+`make build`

+`make run` (to open the interface and monitoring windows)

+and `make clean`

 #### 5.2.
 AWS Deployment:

 - Deploy your containerized application to separate EC2 instances with Docker installed.